eclab/grains/dave/docs/TRS.md

 ## Why This Works

-MIDI requires that there be certain resistors in place to prevent the LED in the optoisolator from frying from too much current.
-Specifically, you a 220 ohm or larger resistor in series with the SOURCE (Resistor Ra on the schematic below), a second 220 ohm built-in into the internal TRS jack (Rb on the schematic) and a third 220 ohm or larger resister in series with the SINK (Rc on the schematic).
-All told this is 660 ohms or more.
+MIDI requires that there be certain resistors in place to prevent the LED in the optoisolator from frying from too much current:

+- A 220 ohm or larger resistor in series with the SOURCE (Resistor Ra on the schematic below)

+- A 220 ohm or larger resistor in series between the internal TRS jack and the optoisolator (Resistor Rb on the schematic)

+- A 220 ohm or larger resistor in series with the SINK (Rc on the schematic)

+All told this provides 660 ohms or more of resistance, more than enough to keep the optoisolator from being overrun.

-The 220 ohm Rb resistor is built into the jacks.
-The 5V SOURCE from the MASTER I/O, and the same from the BRAEBOARD, have a 100 ohm resistor in series.
-This isn't enough, the SINK (the Digital OUT port) has a 1K ohm resistor in series.
+Resistor Rb is built into the jacks already on the Master I/O and MB/1.

+The 5V socket on the MASTER I/O, and the same from the BRAEBOARD, have a 100 ohm resistor in series.
+This isn't enough for Resistor Ra, but the SINK (the Digital OUT port on GRAINS) has a 1K ohm resistor in series.
 All told this is 1320 ohms.
+So we're fine there.

-Finally, the 5V SOURCE from the 4ATT/MIX has a 1K ohm resistor rather than a 100 ohm resistor, and the MIDI schematic has a diode for reverse polarity if you mix things up (but don't do that).
+Alternatively, the 5V SOURCE from the 4ATT/MIX has a 1K ohm resistor, so that's 2220 ohms total, which should be plenty.
+The MIDI schematic has a diode for reverse polarity if you mix things up (but don't do that).
+I have swapped the two wires several times with no ill effects, fingers crossed.

 ![MIDI Electrical Diagram](MIDI.jpg)